Hundreds of pounds of cooked pasta mysteriously dumped in New Jersey woods

 "Lead suspect is a guy named Al Dente," another commented.

-CBS News has reached out to the Old Bridge mayor, city council, police and public works department for more information and is awaiting response.
+CBS News has contacted the Old Bridge mayor, city council, police and public works department for more information and is awaiting a response.

 for more features.